imrafaelmerino/vertx-effect/docs/README.md

 **This is extremely convenient and productive to do your testing.
 You don't need to mock anything.
-Passing around functions that produce outputs given some inputs is enough to check that your verticles will do their job.
+Passing around functions that produce outputs given some inputs is enough to check that your verticles will do their job.**

-The takeaway from this section is how using function composition and different expressions, you'll be able to handle complexity and implement and test any imaginable flow very quickly.**
+**The takeaway from this section is how using function composition and different expressions, you'll be able to handle complexity and implement and test any imaginable flow very quickly.**

 ## <a name="effects"><a/> Effects

 Functional Programming is all about working with pure functions and values.
-That's all.
-One of the points where FP especially shines is dealing with effects.
+That's all. **One of the points where FP especially shines is dealing with effects**.
 An effect is something you can't call twice unless you intended to:

 ```java